-Is a need-based financial aid program that is designed to assist students financially who were not considered for the Howard P. Rawlings Educational Assistance Grant due to not filing his/her Free Application for Federal Student Aid (FAFSA) or Maryland State Financial Aid Application (MSFAA) by the Maryland state deadline of March 1.
-The CBEAG program is a state-funded program that allocates funds to participating institutions each academic year to select and award students that are qualified for the CBEAG award.
+Is a need-based financial aid program that is designed to assist students financially who were not considered for the Howard P. Rawlings Educational Assistance Grant due to not filing his/her Free Application for Federal Student Aid (FAFSA) or Maryland State Financial Aid Application (MHEC One-App) by the Maryland state deadline of March 1.
+The CBEAG program is a state-funded program that allocates funds to participating institutions each academic year to select and offer students that are qualified for the CBEAG offer.
 Students must be a full-time degree-seeking undergraduate.